Events at Fort Ross State Historic Park

-Fort Ross Conservancy 2015 Board Meetings: February 14th (also Annual Members' Meeting), April 18th, June 13th, August 8th, October 10th, December 12th (followed by community potluck and holiday party).
+Fort Ross Conservancy 2016 Board Meetings: February 13th (at Salt Point Visitor Center), April 9th (also Annual Members' Meeting), June 11th, August 13th, October 8th and December 10th (followed by community potluck and holiday party at 12:30).
 Most board meetings take place at Fort Ross State Historic Park but we occasionally meet in Petaluma.
 If you plan on attending please contact us ahead of time to verify the location of the meeting.

 Call House tours - Volunteers maintain the historic garden and give guided house museum tours on the first weekend of each month from

 1 to 4 PM.
 Many of the furnishings belonged to the Call family.

 Fort Ross Conservancy Holiday Party and Community Potluck

 Please join us for our end-of-year celebration as we bring friends and family together to celebrate the holiday season and make plans for the new year.
 In the morning we have our final Fort Ross Conservancy board of directors meeting of 2015, which is open to the public.
 Lunch starts at 12:30 -- we'll provide some hearty protein but bring something to share.
 Questions?
 Email firstname.lastname@example.org

 |--- Past Events - sorry you missed them! ---

 ||November 6th: SPOOM Windmill Visit

 Hosting at Fort Ross a visit by members of the Society for the Protection of Old Mills (SPOOM) annual conference.

 by Glenn Farris, former CSP historical archeologist, leading Fort Ross scholar & author of So Far From Home.